 Before you start doing something, you need a mobile app project plan.
 Here at inVerita we will help you to define core product features.
-We will provide you with a clickable wireframes prototype (it takes several days to create) for you to see how your app is going to function.
+We will provide you with a clickable wireframes prototype for you to see how your app is going to function.
 We will help you to build a vision of product development, define a budget, approximate timeline, delivery dates, team composition, create a list of features for MVP, develop a mobile app business plan, and go the extra mile if necessary.
 We call it the discovery phase.

 The discovery phase is a short period before project implementation (it can be several days or several weeks long, depending on project size and complexity).
 It will require you or another person responsible to communicate closely with business analysts, designers and engineers to produce all required documentation for project development kick-off and to discover all or possible issues.
 We highly recommend starting development only after the discovery phase is completed.

 At the end of the discovery phase, you will receive all the necessary documentation.
 You are free to share this documentation with other software delivery companies in order to choose the best supplier, however, we are sure that after you start working with inVerita you won’t change the team.

 If you have questions about the discovery phase, please contact us.

 Does app development require a team of back-end developers?